 The study included 88,803 female nurses aged between twenty-four and forty-three, all from the US.
 These women had all participated in a wider study previously and had completed a questionnaire about usual dietary intake in the past year, in 1991.

 What health risk does eating red meat pose?

-The main finding was that a higher intake of both processed and unprocessed red meat was associated with a 22% increased risk of breast cancer.
-The results suggest that women who chose healthier sources of protein, such as chicken, nuts and lentils had a decreased risk of breast cancer.
+The main finding was that a higher intake of both processed and unprocessed red meat was associated with a twenty-two per cent increased risk of breast cancer.
+The results suggested that women who chose healthier sources of protein, such as chicken, nuts and lentils had a decreased risk of breast cancer.

 The main findings of the study were that:

 - A higher intake of total red meat was associated with an increased risk of breast cancer;

 - Higher intakes of poultry, fish, eggs, legumes and nuts were not associated with overall risk of breast cancer;

 - A higher intake of poultry was associated with a lower risk of breast cancer among postmenopausal women.

-It is important to note that this is only one study and needs to be interpreted alongside the wider body of current evidence related to dietary factors and cancer risk, so it is not yet clear whether this study alongside other potential future evidence, will lead to a different set of conclusions about dietary links with breast cancer.
+It is important to note that this is only one study and needs to be interpreted alongside the wider body of current evidence related to dietary factors and cancer risk, so it is not yet clear whether additional research will lead to a different set of conclusions about dietary links with breast cancer.

-However, it should not be concluded from this particular study alone, that red meat and processed meat increase the risk of breast cancer.
+It should therefore not be concluded from this particular study alone, that red meat and processed meat increase the risk of breast cancer.